L0garithmic/totally-not-youtube-dl/README.md

-# totally-not-youtube-dl
-Solve for X for the password.
+# Solve for X for the password

 200x+0=800